Fujifilm XF10 vs Olympus E-M1 II

 It is notable that the E-M1 II has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The XF10 does not feature such an accessory-socket.

-Both the XF10 and the E-M1 II are recent models that feature in their makers' current product line-up.
+Both the XF10 and the E-M1 II are recent models that are part of the current product line-up.
 The E-M1 II replaced the earlier Olympus E-M1, while the XF10 followed on from the Fujifilm X70.
+Further information on the two cameras, as well as related accessories, can be found on the official Fujifilm and Olympus websites.

 Review summary: Fujifilm XF10 vs Olympus E-M1 II